What we do at Neurokinetix ?

 - Environmental toxins

-- Illness, injury, trauma and chronic stress at any time in life
+- Illness, injury, trauma, or chronic stress later in life